XinyiZhao-cloud/CST8912_Group_Project/Overview.md

 - Cosmos DB persistence for messages
 - Blob Storage upload + retrieval (files/images)
 - Deployment docs (how to run, environment variables)
+- Optional: Extend the feature which allows users to post and comment

 ### Phase 3 — Testing + Debugging + Documentation
 Deliverables